-In India, it is mandatory for all cars owners to own a personal accident cover.
-This cover needs to be purchased irrespective of whether you are buying a third party liability-only policy or comprehensive policy for your car.
+In India, it is mandatory for all the car owners to own a personal accident cover for the owner driver.
+This cover needs to be purchased irrespective of whether you are buying a third-party liability-only policy or a comprehensive policy for your car.
 If you don’t own a PA cover under your car insurance, you will be liable for legal action under the law of the country.

-The whole idea behind a PA cover is to ensure that all car owners are covered against personal accident up to the minimum mandated coverage limit.
+The whole idea behind a PA cover is to ensure that all car owners are covered against personal accidents up to the minimum mandated coverage limit.
 As per the India Motor Tariff 2002, personal accident cover is issued compulsorily with every car insurance policy.
-Therefore, it is granted as part of the comprehensive policy as well as the third party liability-only policy.
+Therefore, it is granted as part of the comprehensive policy as well as the third-party liability-only policy.

 No Need to Buy PA Cover More Than Once

 As of 1st January 2019, the IRDAI unbundled personal accident cover allowing car owners to skip buying the PA cover if they already own one.
 Let us break it down for you.

 Suppose you have two cars and purchased a PA cover while insuring the first car, you don’t have to buy it again while insuring your second car.

 Earlier, personal accident cover came as an in-built component of a car insurance policy.
 As a result, car owners had to purchase a PA cover every time they purchased car insurance for a new car in addition to the existing car(s).
 This led to multiple PA covers providing the same coverage but coming at an additional premium cost.